Sacred Blooms: Discover the 10 Favorite Flowers of Hindu Gods

 Dhatura

 According to the Hindu religious text Vamana Purana, when Lord Shiva drank the poison which was churned out of the ocean by the Gods and demons, Dhatura appeared from the chest of Lord Shiva.
-Since then, Dhatura has become Lord Shiva’s favorite flower.
+Since then, Dhatura has become Lord Shiva’s favourite flower.
 Hence, Dhatura is offered to Lord Shiva during Shiv Puja to get rid of the poison of ego, rivalry, envy, and hatred.
-While there are some other Shiva flowers like Akand, and Bael Patra, Ketaki flower is never used in the worship of Shiva.
+While there are some other Shiva flowers like Akand and Bael Patra, the Ketaki flower is never used in the worship of Shiva.
 The story of the cursed Ketaki flower serves as a powerful lesson in devotion, integrity, and humility.
 Lord Shiva, the destroyer of falsehood, teaches that true devotion is not built upon lies and manipulation but on sincerity and authenticity.
 The exclusion of the Ketki flower from Shiva's offerings serves as a constant reminder of the consequences of deception and the need for genuine reverence in worship.

 2. Red Hibiscus